 At the time of writing this, it’s been seven days since I’ve taken the prescription drug Modafinil.
 I had been a user for about 10 years.
-In the past four years I’ve taken the recommended daily allowance as stated on the package: 200 mg twice a day.
+In the past four years I’ve taken up to the recommended daily allowance as stated on the package: 200 mg twice a day.

 Modafinil is considered a “smart drug”.
 It’s sold under the brand names Alertec, Modavigil and Provigil.
 It promotes alertness, deeper concentration and a sense of well being.
 It makes you feel happy.

 Although the mechanisms of action between tobacco cigarettes and Modafinal are different, both drugs deliberately game your neurological reward response system by increasing activation of dopamine receptors.

 Over the past four years in particular, I’ve experienced some “downslides” with Modafinil: I gained 30 lbs, became sleep deprived, and acquired a nasty dependency on the stuff.
 And Modafinil is expensive if you’re self employed and without a health plan.

 Yet, despite my deteriorating looks and personal finances, I stayed in this chemical relationship far too long.
 Modafinil made me feel good.
 Smarter too.
 I thought we could accomplish anything together.

 There are several reasons why I can’t in good conscience take Modafinil anymore:

 - It’s cheating; instead of cultivating self-discipline and good study habits, I relied too much on the pill